Climate Leadership and Energy Awareness Program

 About Climate LEAP

 Since 2009, the Climate Leadership and Energy Awareness Program (Climate LEAP) has engaged approximately 200 rising 9th-12th grade students from Durham and Orange counties.
-During this program students engage with scientists and educators and conduct hands-on and minds-on science and mathematics activities to examine the interconnected topics of climate and energy as well as the current and emerging solutions designed to promote a sustainable future.
-The program is administered in conjunction with the Morehead Planetarium and Science Center (MPSC) with support from the Burroughs Wellcome Fund.
-Climate LEAP is conducted in partnership with the Alliance for Climate Education and the UNC Department of Physics and Astronomy.
+During this program students engage with scientists and educators and conduct hands-on and minds-on science and mathematics activities to examine the interconnected topics of climate and energy as well as the current and emerging solutions designed to move us toward a low carbon future.
+The program is administered by the UNC Institute for the Environment with support from the Burroughs Wellcome Fund.
+Climate LEAP is conducted in partnership with the UNC Department of Physics and Astronomy.

 The goals of Climate LEAP are to:

 - Increase student competence in science and mathematics by examining the interconnected topics of climate and energy;